iamnasib/RAG-AI-Project---Video-Transcription---LLM-Integration/readme.md

 # RAG AI Project - Video Transcription & LLM Integration

-A Retrieval-Augmented Generation (RAG) system that converts YouTube videos to text, creates embeddings, and uses an LLM to answer questions based on video content.
+A Retrieval-Augmented Generation (RAG) system that converts videos to mp3 to text, creates embeddings, and uses an LLM to answer questions based on video content.

 ## Project Overview